-While choosing whether or not to wear a veil during your wedding ceremony is a big deal, often the first step in the process is considering your hairstyle or hairdo.
-How you wear your hair on your wedding day will help determine the type of veil that would work best.
+While choosing whether or not to wear a veil during your wedding ceremony is a big deal, often the first step in the process is considering your hairstyle.
+Your wedding hair will help determine the type of veil that would work best.
 Unless you’re using an heirloom veil (in which case you’ll want to choose the hairstyle based on the veil), narrow down the bridal hairstyles you want for your wedding—and then choose the best veil to pair with that hairdo.
 Here’s what to consider when narrowing down your style choices:

-The very first step to choosing the best wedding hairstyle is to consider your theme, venue, formality, and wedding colors.
-First of all, different events call for different styles.
-A casual beach wedding might make you lean toward something a little different than if you were having an elegant castle wedding.
-Additionally, you’ll want a look that not only suits your ambiance but will be able to hold its shape throughout the festivities.
+The very first step to choosing the best wedding hairstyle?
+Consider your theme, venue, formality, and wedding colors.
+Different events call for different styles; a casual beach wedding would warrant a different veil than an elegant castle wedding.

 Next, King-Labeur suggests considering your wedding dress and accessories to ensure that your hairstyle complements your ensemble, not detracts from it.
 A good rule of thumb: Styles with higher necklines look elegant with updos and chic, shorter styles, whereas strapless and décolleté-showing styles are great for wearing your hair down.
 Additionally, if your dress/accessories are more elaborate, you might prefer opting for a less ornate ‘do.

 Naturally, your hair length will play a factor in the styles you choose; certain veils will work better with long hair over short hair (and vice versa).
-But if you have a vision that doesn’t work with your length, feel free to get creative!
-Options like weaves, wigs, and extensions can give you longer-looking locks, and some artfully placed pins can make your hair look shorter if you’re after a cropped style.
+But if you have a vision that doesn’t work with your current hair length, get creative!
+Options like weaves, wigs, and extensions can give you longer-looking locks, and some artfully placed pins or barrettes can make your hair look shorter if you’re after a cropped style.
 (Not sure how to pull this off?
 Ask your hairstylist.)

-Finally, you’ll want to consider your hair type to determine the best look that will hold all night long.
-There are multiple ways to identify your hair, but Kristina Maccaro, a New Jersey-based stylist and owner of Love Lane Salon, previously told Zola that the four most commonly referenced hair types “come from the Andre Walker Hair Typing System.”
-Type one is straight, type two is wavy, type three is curly, and type four is kinky.
+It's also important to consider your hair type to determine the best look that will hold all night long.
+There are multiple ways to identify your hair, but Kristina Maccaro, a New Jersey-based stylist and owner of Love Lane Salon, previously told Zola that the four most commonly referenced hair types “come from the Andre Walker Hair Typing System"—straight, wavy, curly, four is kinky.
 Here are a few of our favorite hairstyle ideas for each type of hair: